 These types of microtransactions are considered so addictive that many politicians have tried to regulate the video game industry to minimize the harm that loot boxes could pose.

 So far, companies continue to put loot boxes in their games, so players have to bear the responsibility to watch what they play and be extra conscious of how much they spend.
-So as a gamer, you need to be careful about this feature in your games to make sure that you don’t develop compulsive gambling habits and damage your bank account.

 As you can see, loot boxes may look like innocent fun, but they can be dangerous to your finances and your mental health.